squidfunk/mkdocs-material/docs/changelog/index.md

 ## Material for MkDocs

+### 8.2.4 <small>_ March 2, 2022</small> { id="8.2.4" }

+- Fixed malformed Google Fonts URL when a font setting was omitted
+- Fixed #3648: Fixed specificity issue with admonitions in lists
+- Fixed #3653: Invalid outdated version banner URL when using instant loading

 ### 8.2.3 <small>_ February 27, 2022</small> { id="8.2.3" }

 - Fixed #3578: Active element in table of contents off-by-one on large screens